bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 Ans:- Route Table define how traffic will route within the vpc or outside the the vpc.
          A route table contains a set of rules, called routes that are used to determine where network traffic is directed.

+32. For which purpose you are using S3
 Ans:- 1.
 Data Backup and Restore
 •	Storing backups of servers, databases, and applications.
 •	Disaster recovery planning.